percona/everest-doc/docs/use/AboutBackups.md

 ## Supported setups

-Everest enables you to create and restore on-demand and scheduled backups.
-Future releases will also add Point-in-Time-Recovery functionality.
+Everest enables you to create and restore on-demand, scheduled and Point-in-Time-Recovery (PITR) backups.

 ## Start here